MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/mda-ops-guide-monthly.md

 You'll frequently review activity logs in relation to alerts and as part of threat investigations.
 We recommend revisiting the Activity log monthly to check for repeated activities by the same entity, such as multiple searches or sign-ins by the same user.

 1. Pivot results by activity type, such as failed sign-ins, or deleting or assigning privileges.
 1. Narrow down activity to an app or a user.
 1. Use the results to create a new policy to help you monitor more closely and respond to potential threats.

+For more information, see [Activity queries](../activity-filters-queries.md#activity-queries).

 ## Related content